barryclark/jekyll-now/members.md

 title: Members
 permalink: /members/
 ---
 The GWN currently consists of {{site.data.members.size}} member wikis.
 You can find out more about our members below.
+If you have a wiki that is interested in joining, please [get in touch]({{site.baseurl}}/join)!

 <table>
 {% for member in site.data.members %}